Chime Review 2023: Checking, Savings, Pros & Cons

 Digital-first financial services are the wave of the future: all of the money management, none of the getting off the couch.

-While not technically a bank, Chime offers many of the most important features of a traditional deposit account with a much leaner fee schedule — and even has a savings account option that bears a much higher interest rate than a typical savings account.
+Like other online banking options, Chime offers many of the most important features of a traditional deposit account with a much leaner fee schedule — and even has a savings account option that bears a much higher interest rate than a typical savings account.

 Chime has become increasingly popular even though a summer 2021 controversy has yet to play out.
 Nearly 1,000 complaints were lodged with the Consumer Financial Protection Bureau after Chime abruptly closed hundreds of accounts.
 Chime said the closures were related to COVID relief fraud but the issue has not been publicly resolved.
 Pro Publica reported on the situation in July and The Penny Hoarder is watching for resolution.